 The confusion may be caused by several things like chemical imbalances in the body, kidney failure, infection, or reduced blood flow to the brain.

->

-> As death approaches, the person may go in and out of consciousness where it takes significant effort to wake the person up.
-The person may even appear to be in a coma where the person cannot be woken up at all.
-The person may still be able to hear even if he/she is in a coma.
+As death approaches, the person may go in and out of consciousness where it takes significant effort to wake the person up.
+The person may even appear to be in a coma and cannot be woken up at all.
+The dying person may still be able to hear even if he or she is in a coma.

->

-> Changes in Circulation to Extremities
+Changes in Circulation to Extremities

 The blood pressure drops during this phase.
 The extremities become cool as the blood stops circulating to them and the person may note that their hands and feet feel numb.
 It is difficult to know the lowest blood pressure before death because blood pressure varies so much from person to person.